CaseyH33/Library/README.md

 >mysql -uroot -proot
 ```

+If importing database from github, use library.sql.zip.
+Else follow directions below to rebuild the database.

 In MySQL:

 ```
 CREATE DATABASE library;

 USE library;

-CREATE TABLE books (title VARCHAR(255), id serial PRIMARY KEY);

-CREATE TABLE authors (name VARCHAR(255), id serial PRIMARY KEY);

-CREATE TABLE authors_books (author_id int, book_id int, id serial PRIMARY KEY);
 ```
-_then start up a local PHP server from within the "web" directory within the project's folder and point your browser to whatever local host server you have created._

 ---
+In phpmyadmin:
+* Click on library database
+* Click SQL tab
-_In phpmyadmin Copy and paste the code below (from RAW) into the sql for a database named library_
+* Copy and paste the code below (from RAW) into the window below the line "Run SQL query/queries on database library"
+* Click Go

+If test database is wanted to run tests, make a copy of the library database with the name 'library_test'

 ```
 -- ---